 The Sachem is a storied vessel.
 Launched in 1901 as a luxury steam yacht named Celt, built in Wilmington, Del., the ship was commissioned by New York millionaire John Rogers Maxwell, who cruised the waters around Long Island.
 He used the Celt to view his racing yachts compete in sailboat regattas.
 After a decade, following Maxwell’s passing, the Celt was sold and renamed Sachem, where it continued to serve as a personal luxury craft.

 At the onset of World War I, the U.S. Navy began to requisition private boats and yachts such as Sachem, fast and maneuverable, to serve in the defense against German submarines.
 The Sachem became the USS Sachem (SP-92), the “SP” standing for “Section Patrol.”
-The ship was completely refitted for warfare, with depth charges, various guns, and entered military service on August 19, 1917, patrolling the East Coast for U-boats before being handed over to become Edison’s floating laboratory.
+The ship was completely refitted for warfare, with depth charges, various guns, and entered military service on August 19, 1917, patrolling the East Coast for U-boats before being handed over to become Thomas Edison’s floating laboratory, based out of Sandy Hook.
 After the war, the ship was returned to its owners.
 After changing hands, the ship saw time as a rumrunner during Prohibition, and then as a luxury charter deep-sea fishing boat, which proved to be a prosperous period.

 After the attack on Pearl Harbor, the Navy again requisitioned the Sachem, and again refitted it for warfare, now renaming it the USS Phenakite (PYc-25); “PY” was the designation for patrol boats; Phenakite is the name of a rare gemstone.
 The USS Phenakite served on submarine patrol duty, but just as in the first world war, saw no enemy action.